Impact Driven

 Handicrafts for Social and Economic Impact

-For craft's future being part of the global stage is fundamental.
-Handicraft production has the potential to provide stable income and reduce rural to urban migration in vulnerable areas, while also preserving culture and traditions.
-Supporting artisans can balance gender inequality and promote regenerative design and culture, contributing to sustainable development.
+For craft’s future, being part of the global stage is essential.
+Handicraft production can provide stable income, reduce rural-to-urban migration and preserve culture and traditions.
+Supporting artisans contributes to gender balance, regenerative design and sustainable development.

 Challenges and Opportunities in the Craft Industry